dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-yeah well let me start with with with the person so in some sense it's a slightly hard question to answer because it's not a programming language that's
+yes well let me start with
+the person so in some sense it's a slightly hard question to answer because it's not a programming language that's